BibekChaudhary007/BibekChaudhary007/README.md

 - 👀 I’m interested in Java Javascript Nodejs  Reactjs
 - 🌱 I’m currently learning and implementing
 - 💞️ I’m looking to collaborate on diffrent technology
-- 📫 How to reach me https://Group discussions
+- 📫 How to reach me Group discussions
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...